 It is likely that your main concern lies with your children or loved ones and ensuring that their future is secure.
 A way to ensure this is to make a Will including what you would like to leave to them.
 This can include money, property and shares.
 Another benefit of making a Will is that it can save payment of Inheritance tax in some circumstances which would burden your loved ones.
 If you have not made a Will, then the intestacy rules would apply.

 The intestacy rules provide that certain categories of relatives should benefit from your estate in a certain order of priority.
 Therefore, if you had not made a Will but wanted to leave everything to your spouse, then the rules of intestacy would dictate that only a set amount or percentage of your estate would go to your spouse, and not everything as you may have intended.
 With the intestacy rules, other relatives may be entitled to a portion and inheritance tax may need to be paid on that portion.
 For more information on the intestacy rules, please see heading below.

-Our advice would be to seek legal and financial advice regarding making a Will sooner rather than later to ensure that your plans are executed as per your wish when the time comes.
+Our advice would be to seek legal and financial advice regarding making a Will sooner rather than later to ensure that your plans are executed as per your wish when the time comes and that the wishes in your will are not contested.
 The reason for this is because once you have lost capacity, you cannot make a Will and neither can your deputy or Attorney on your behalf.

 Lack of capacity to make a will

 When someone has lost mental capacity before they had the opportunity to make a Will, there are two options:

 1. To do nothing.
 If you do not have a valid Will in place, then the rules of intestacy will apply; or